Search for No-Cost COVID-19 Testing HERE!

 What if I test positive?

 If you test positive for COVID-19, immediately isolate and notify close contacts and your worksite/school, and learn more about what you need to do here.
 If you tested positive on an at-home test, please submit your results HERE.

 If you are at high risk of getting very sick from COVID-19, contact your health care provider for treatment options that may be available to you.
 Treatment must be started early to work, so don’t delay, even if your symptoms are mild!

 PCR Testing at Upstate and Syracuse Community Health Center

 PCR testing is available through Upstate Medical University and the Syracuse Community Health Center for Onondaga County residents.
 Physicians, pharmacies, and urgent care centers may offer PCR testing as well, please call ahead to inquire.

 Surveillance Testing for Schools

-Onondaga County Health Department is offering on-site weekly surveillance testing for students and staff at school buildings throughout Onondaga County for the 2021-22 school year.
-The goal is to test 10% of the school community each week to help determine if asymptomatic students or staff are COVID-19 positive.
+Onondaga County Health Department is offering on-site weekly surveillance testing for students and staff at school buildings throughout Onondaga County for the 2022-23 school year.

 - This is simple and painless pooled saliva testing.